Shikkic/gophr-cli/README.md

 You should not be able to call `gophr` like so:
 ```
-$ gophr
+$ gophr --help
 ```

 ### Developer Mode

 Gophr-cli's default mode is production, but as of (05/12/2016) there is no PROD server that can handle requests.
-You **MUST** use the `--dev` flag on all commands or they will not work
+You **MUST** be running a `gophr` dev serve, and you must use the `--dev` flag on all commands or they will not work